 The Amorites came to Canaan from Aram (Syria) and took over much of the hill country.
 As a result, their name appears numerous times in the Bible in interaction with the Hebrews (Deut.
 3:11; Josh.
 10:10; 11:8; 1 Sam.
 7:14).

-The discovery of the Armana Letters—15th-century cuneiform clay tablets discovered in Egypt—have offer scholars insight into the Amorite language (among many other things).
+The discovery of the Armana Letters— 15th-century cuneiform clay tablets discovered in Egypt—has offered scholars insight into the Amorite language (among many other things).
 These clay tablets also give geographical confirmation of many place names in the land of Israel.
 (See map below.)

 The Lord’s command for Joshua to destroy and drive out these seven nations has drawn fire as cruel and out of character for a God of love.
 But this isn’t true.